lanl/PERCEPTIVE/README.md

 ### Download Singularity images and OrthoDB database.
 PERCEPTIVE requires several singularity images and a precompiled database for BRAKER3.
 These are provided via gdrive at the links below.
 On startup PERCEPTIVE will prompt the user for paths to these files.

-The BRAKER3 image can be generated following the instruction in the [BRAKER3 documentation](https://github.com/Gaius-Augustus/BRAKER), or can be downloaded from gdrive here:[braker.sif](https://drive.google.com/file/d/152hLaqatgFi6k7oyWFv47gTMb_26Sh_j/view?usp=drive_link).
+The BRAKER3 image can be generated following the instruction in the [BRAKER3 documentation](https://github.com/Gaius-Augustus/BRAKER), or can be downloaded from gdrive [here](https://drive.google.com/file/d/152hLaqatgFi6k7oyWFv47gTMb_26Sh_j/view?usp=drive_link).

-The Perceptive Singularity image can be downloaded from gdrive here: [Perceptivev0.1.sif](https://drive.google.com/file/d/1-44qtlKWFssNO9utKUikWy10yjTFRH7n/view?usp=drive_link).
+The Perceptive Singularity image can be downloaded from gdrive [here](https://drive.google.com/file/d/1-44qtlKWFssNO9utKUikWy10yjTFRH7n/view?usp=drive_link).

-The prepartitioned OrthoDB database compiled for BRAKER3 can be downloaded from gdrive here: [Eukaryota.fa](https://drive.google.com/file/d/1WoalwL3oIZfgH7mYAfF0HEbwIhVvFGMM/view?usp=drive_link).
+The prepartitioned OrthoDB database compiled for BRAKER3 can be downloaded from gdrive [here](https://drive.google.com/file/d/1WoalwL3oIZfgH7mYAfF0HEbwIhVvFGMM/view?usp=drive_link).
 Newer [versions](https://github.com/Gaius-Augustus/BRAKER) may be available from the maintainers of BRAKER3, but support is not guaranteed.

 PERCEPTIVE also requires a license file for GeneMark, which can be found [here](https://genemark.bme.gatech.edu/license_download.cgi).
 Upon download the genemark license will be gzipped.
 PERCEPTIVE expect the licence to be unzipped.
 To unzip run the following: